D2L - Gradebook formulas not recommended (UW-Madison)

 Talk to a consultant

-Consultants are available to assist with using the Learn@UW gradebook for your grading system.
+Consultants are available to assist with using the D2L gradebook for your grading system.

 For more information, see "Get Help."